uploadfly/js/README.md

-The JavaScript provides a convenient interface for interacting with the Uploadfly API to upload and delete files.
+The JavaScript SDK provides a convenient interface for interacting with the UploadFly API to upload and delete files.

-### Installation
+## Installation

 ```bash
 npm install @uploadfly/js
 ```

-## Class: `CreateUploadflyClient`
+### Class: `CreateUploadflyClient`

 ### Constructor